merlinrabens/iota-node/README.md

 The syncing process takes a while so be patient.
 You can watch the logging with: `docker logs iota-node -f`.

 ## Neighbors
-Please specify the neighbors within your `neighbors` file by adding the udp or tcp IPs and the corresponding ports, one per line.
+If you're using Nelson you don't have manage your neighbors.
+However, if you want to specify your own neighbors add them to your `neighbors` file by adding the UDP or TCP IPs and the corresponding ports, one per line.

 Example:
 ```